 Retiring and being ready for retirement are two very different things.
 It’s why many of us don’t retire when we say we’re going to, while others retire and then work out they weren’t ready after all.
 Here are some steps to ensure you’re ready for the retirement you want, when you want it.

 The first step in preparing for retirement is knowing the type of lifestyle you want to enjoy throughout your retirement.
-This will allow you to work out and plan for how much you need to maintain the lifestyle you want.
+This will allow you to work out and plan for how much income you need to maintain the lifestyle you want.

 Start by writing a list of activities and experiences you’d like to enjoy in retirement (travel, dining, entertainment etc.) and then think about the things you like to have around you (new cars, latest technology, on trend and/or brand name clothes etc.).
 This will give you a clearer picture of the type of retirement you’d like and the income you’ll need to sustain it.